-The reshoring of medical device production to the UK is on the rise.
-Covid-19 is accelerating the trend as original equipment manufacturers (OEMs) are rethinking offshoring strategies with ensuring supply chain resilience and market service in mind.
+The reshoring of medical device manufacturing to the UK is on the rise.
+Covid-19 accelerated the trend as original equipment manufacturers (OEMs) rethought offshoring strategies with ensuring supply chain resilience and market service in mind.

 Why offshoring is losing its appeal and the impact of Covid-19